-CHAPTER 4.3
+CHAPTER 4.
 TIMETABLE

-- 1. The programme timetable must be displayed, communicated and respected and must take into account the time needed for the fencers to rest between bouts.
+- o.9.
+1. The programme must be displayed, communicated and respected and must take into account the time needed for the fencers to rest between bouts.
 It should be arranged in such a way that no fencer is obliged to participate in events for more than 12 hours in 24.
 In any case, no pool, bout or match may begin after midnight, or at any time when it can be foreseen with certainty that it will end after midnight. - 2.
-Whatever programme is adopted, the final should must start at a time which, having regard to local routines, will ensures that the results can be communicated to the media in sufficient time to allow them to be published. - 3.
-In their timetable the organisers Organising Committee must allow sufficient time for it to be possible to carry out the checking of the fencers' equipment, i.e. a minimum of one day per weapon.

-The first round of all the individual and team competitions, including for the World Championships and Olympic Games, must be displayed at the latest by 4 p.m. of the day before the competition. (cf. t.123).
+Whatever programme is adopted, the final should start at a time which, having regard to local routines, will ensure that the results can be communicated to the media in sufficient time to allow them to be published. - 3.
+In their timetable the organisers must allow sufficient time for it to be possible to carry out the checking of the fencers' equipment, i.e. a minimum of one day per weapon. - o.10.
+The first round of all the individual and team competitions for the World Championships and Olympic Games must be displayed by 4 p.m. at the latest the day before the competition (cf. t.123).